Phoenix Mediation Lawyer

 Arizona Mediation Process: How It Works

 Mediation may be an excellent alternative to assist you in resolving all or a portion of the issues in your divorce proceeding or other family law case.
-If you are interested in retaining a private mediator, we highly recommend that you retain a qualified family law attorney licensed in the State Of Arizona to serve as your mediator.
+If you are interested in retaining a private mediator, we highly recommend that you retain a qualified Phoenix mediation lawyer licensed in the State Of Arizona to serve as your mediator.
 Our office provides mediation services, and we will be happy to assist you with settling your case and avoiding lengthy and expensive litigation.

 Is Mediation Right for You?

-At Bishop Law Offices, P.C., our attorneys provide mediation services for family law and divorce clients in Arizona, including founding attorney, William D. Bishop.
-Mr. Bishop completed the prestigious Strauss Institute Mediation program of Pepperdine University.
-Mr. Bishop has mediated many cases and conducted a substantial number of alternate dispute resolution settlement conferences as a judge pro tem for the Superior Court of Arizona.
+Our family law attorneys in Phoenix provide mediation services for family law and divorce clients in Arizona, including a founding attorney, William D. Bishop.
+Mr. Bishop completed the prestigious Strauss Institute Mediation program at Pepperdine University.
+Mr. Bishop has mediated many cases and conducted a substantial number of alternative dispute resolution settlement conferences as a judge pro tem for the Superior Court of Arizona.

 Hiring the Best Mediator for Your Case

-Some mediators may be attorneys, but are not very experienced with complex family law issues.
-We always recommend that you retain an experienced attorney to mediate complex family law cases.
+Some mediators may be attorneys but are not very experienced with complex family law issues.
+We always recommend that you retain an experienced mediation attorney to mediate complex family law cases.

 It is important to realize that many mediators will attempt to settle your case but will not tell you whether the settlement is fair or advise you on what you should do to obtain a fair settlement.
 It is always smart to consult with an independent attorney even if you proceed with mediation.